CSCE315-F22-Taele/Team-13-Project_3/README.md

     - npm install express
     - add more if more commands are needed...

-3. Navigate to public/js and run "node app.js" in terminal
+3. Navigate (cd) to public/js and run "node app.js" in terminal
     - should show "app is running" and "db has connected" in console

 4. Proceed running your stuff (html or render)